-In case you didn’t know, braising is the cooking process in which the meat is first browned at a high temperature and then cooked in a covered pan in cooking liquid.
+In case you didn’t know, braising is the cooking method in which the meat is first browned at a high temperature and then cooked in a covered pan in cooking liquid.

 - The Spices/Flavorings: To flavor this dish, I used paprika, dried thyme, Kosher salt and black pepper.

-- The Liquids: For the liquids, I used white wine and chicken broth.
+- The Liquids: I used white wine and chicken broth for the liquids.

 - The Rest of the Ingredients: Bringing up the rear were olive oil and all-purpose flour.
 The flour contributed to the slight thickening of the sauce.